dsabsay/lazylit/README.md

 # lazylit

+_Publish an ad hoc explanation of code, tied to a single revision/commit, and link to that explanation from anywhere._

 lazylit is a code documentation tool that generates static HTML that can be published via e.g. GitHub Pages and linked from anywhere (code comments, READMEs, Jira tickets, etc.).